What Are Whales Doing With Walt Disney - Benzinga

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for Walt Disney options trades today is 3554.44 with a total volume of 14,739.00.

-Looking at the volume and open interest is a powerful move while trading options.
-This data can help you track the liquidity and interest for Walt Disney's options for a given strike price.
-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Walt Disney's whale trades within a strike price range from $90.0 to $200.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Walt Disney's big money trades within a strike price range of $105.0 to $180.0 over the last 30 days.

 Walt Disney Option Volume And Open Interest Over Last 30 Days